It’s unavoidable that every one of you reading this is going to face some struggles in life.

 - Imagine what you’d be thinking about each day

 - Imagine where you’d be in your career, or even if you’d still have one

 Once you paint a clear picture of what your life will be like in five years if shit doesn’t change, you’ll want to avoid it at all costs.

 Remind yourself of the details of this personal hell daily.
 More importantly, realize that with each day you don’t move forward, you’re moving closer to that hell.

 #3: Focus On Your Personal Relationships

 We’re social creatures, that’s just how we’re wired.
-Our level of closeness to other people plays a significant role in how happy we are.
+Being close to others is one of the key characteristics of happy people, and it plays a significant role in our own happiness..

 When you’re facing struggles in life, deep personal relationships can reduce their impact on your emotional state.